 Peter Groom is an Environmentalist (MSc) and Experimental Archaeologist (MA), he has a PhD in Mesolithic archaeology, is a freelance experimental archaeologist and primitive skills / bushcraft practitioner, and is a director of the Mesolithic Resource Group (www.mesolithic.org.uk).

-With a view to further communicating our understanding of the Mesolithic he recently wrote a novel: The Hunter, The Dog Men, and the House by the Shore.
+With a view to further communicating our understanding of the Mesolithic he has also written two novels: The Hunter, The Dog Men, and the House by the Shore and The Hunter, the Anger and the Green Man.
 He lives in Staffordshire, England.